-A new school year calls for a new set of classroom management apps.
-While it’s hard to compete with favorites like Class Dojo and Too Noisy, we liked these four classroom management apps enough to share them with you.
+A new school year calls for a new set of effective classroom management apps.
+While it’s hard to compete with favorites like Class Dojo and Too Noisy, we liked these four effective classroom management apps enough to share them with you.

 Stop Go (free)